BioticPixels/Blender-Dvorak-Key-Configuration/README.md

 # Blender Dvorak Laptop Key Configuration

-*Please note this key configuration is a work in progress, there may still be key conflicts, or shortcuts assign to non-present keys.*
+*Please note this key configuration is a work in progress, there may still be key conflicts, or shortcuts assigned to non-present keys.*

 *To contribute changes see the '[Contributing](#contributing)' section.*